Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method

-Essentially, the test space is being altered so that one can think of working in the space of functions upwinding the trial functions along the streamlines, i.e. the space
+The essential idea of SUPG involves altering the test function space to operate within the realm of functions that upwind the trial functions along the streamlines.
+This can be represented as the space:

-(see Section 2.2).
-Hence, one may regard the space $U_h^{\textrm{SUPG}}$ as an appropriate stabilized test space for singularly perturbed problems.
-A standard choice of $\tau_K$ is
+where $\tau_K$ is the stabilization parameter.
+Therefore, one may perceive the space $U_h^{\textrm{SUPG}}$ as a suitable stabilized test space for singularly perturbed problems.
+The weak formulation for SUPG method is given as follows: find $u_h \in U^h(\Omega)$ such that

+The stabilization parameter $\tau_K$ is chosen following classical SUPG formulations, where it scales with the local element size and inverse flow magnitude to balance numerical diffusion and consistency; see \cite{brooks1982streamline, franca1992stabilized, codina2000stabilization}, and related developments in moving mesh contexts \cite{di2018anisotropic}.
+A conventional choice of $\tau_K$ on mesh $\mathcal{T}_h$ is